-Last night I watched the movie Dark Places.
-Based on Gillian Flynn’s novel with the same name, Dark Places tells the story of girl who survived the murder of her mother and sisters.
+Several years ago, I watched the movie Dark Places.
+Based on Gillian Flynn’s novel with the same name, Dark Places tells the story of a girl who survived the murder of her mother and sisters.
 After the killings, the murderer scrawled a message in blood on the bedroom wall.
 The message said: YOUR GOD IS NOT HERE

-Evangelicals are taught that God is everywhere, yet it seems, oh so often, that the everywhere-God is AWOL.
+Evangelicals are taught that God is everywhere, yet it seems — oh, so often — that the everywhere-God is AWOL.
 In 1 Kings 18, we find the story of Elijah and the prophets of Baal.
-Elijah challenged the prophets to an Old Testament Cook-off.
-Verses 20-24 states:
+Elijah challenged the prophets to an Old Testament cook-off.
+Verses 20-24 state:

 So Ahab sent unto all the children of Israel, and gathered the prophets together unto mount Carmel.
 And Elijah came unto all the people, and said, How long halt ye between two opinions? if the Lord be God, follow him: but if Baal, then follow him.
 And the people answered him not a word.
 Then said Elijah unto the people, I, even I only, remain a prophet of the Lord; but Baal’s prophets are four hundred and fifty men.
 Let them therefore give us two bullocks; and let them choose one bullock for themselves, and cut it in pieces, and lay it on wood, and put no fire under: and I will dress the other bullock, and lay it on wood, and put no fire under: And call ye on the name of your gods, and I will call on the name of the Lord: and the God that answereth by fire, let him be God.

 The prophets of Baal went first.
-As expected, their God was silent and no fire fell from heaven.
-Then it was Elijah’s turn, and sure enough God heard the prophet’s prayer and sent fire to burn up the sacrifice.
-Not only did God burn up the sacrifice, he also totally consumed the stone altar (imagine how hot the fire must have been to melt rock).
+As expected, their God was silent and no fire fell from Heaven.
+Then it was Elijah’s turn, and sure enough, God heard the prophet’s prayer and sent fire to burn up the sacrifice.
+Not only did God burn up Elijah’s ground chuck offering, but he also totally consumed the stone altar (imagine how hot the fire must have been to melt rock).
 Afterward, Elijah had the prophets of Baal restrained and taken to a nearby brook so he could murder them.
 All told, Elijah slaughtered 450 men.